Back to Kings Life index

 • Which one is better for you?

-In this article, we will specifically be focusing on the Kings Advanced Level Foundation, rather than other generic pre-university foundation courses that are available in the UK.
+In this article, we will specifically be focusing on the Degree Pathway Programme, which is our foundation course, rather than other generic pre-university foundation courses that are available in the UK.

 Table of Contents